List of LCD games featuring Mario: Game watches

 From the early mid-1980s to the late mid-1990s, Nelsonic Industries produced a line of multi-purpose wristwatches called Game Watches.
 These electronic devices employed an LCD to either tell the time or to allow players to play a game.
 In 1989, Nelsonic obtained licensing from Nintendo to produce a series of Game Watches based on popular Nintendo franchises such as Mario/Donkey Kong, The Legend of Zelda, and Star Fox.
 These games would enjoy limited inherited popularity based on the popularities of the original series, and they would periodically be re-released in a variety of colors.
-Originally retailing at moderate prices, these games have now become collectors items on the secondary market and fetch large prices at places like eBay.
+Originally retailing at moderate prices, these games have now become collector's items on the secondary market and fetch large prices at places like eBay.

 The earliest of the Nintendo-licensed watches was Super Mario Bros., which was released in June 1989.
 The Super Mario Bros.
 2 Game Watch was released shortly after.
 Subsequent to this Nelsonic released Game Watch versions of Super Mario Bros.
 3 (1990), Super Mario Bros.
-4 (1991, based on Super Mario World), and Super Mario Race (1992) Additionally, Donkey Kong (1994) was released as a wristwatch, featuring Mario.
+4 (1991, based on Super Mario World), and Super Mario Race (1992).
+Additionally, Donkey Kong (1994) was released as a wristwatch, featuring Mario.

 Critics were generally pleased with the game watches and praised their stylishness as articles of clothing.
 Gameplay was roundly criticized as oversimplified, however, and the watches were considered to have been largely unsuccessful in evoking their original NES title namesakes.
 Super Mario Brothers 3 was described as "nothing like the NES game" and its single-screen layout resulted in play dynamics that were described as "boring".